 Slow weekend mornings equal brunch.
 Our favourite meal, the breakfast-lunch hybrid is what's called for when there's no rush to get anywhere and you can take your time over a big late-morning feast.
 Best of all, anything goes, from waffles, French toast, pancake stacks, eggs (scrambled, poached, boiled, benedict - you name it) and classic full English fried breakfasts to burritos, burgers and more.

-Here in Winchester city, there are plenty of places to get your brunch fix - ideal for fuelling up before you head out to have the perfect day in Winchester.
+Here in Winchester, there are plenty of places to get your brunch fix - ideal for fuelling up before you head out to have the perfect day in Winchester.
+This page features just some of the much-loved brunch options in Winchester city as well as the surrounding countryside, villages and market towns, like Alresford, Bishop's Waltham and Wickham.
 All you need to do is clear your calendar for a slow start.

 Main image: Josie's